Carmen Varner // Food, Lifestyle, and Travel Blogger

 Warsaw, Poland

 Picture a colorful, well-preserved Old Town Warsaw rebuilt after it was completely destroyed during World War II.
-This magnificent city also has a wide range of food options: gluten-free, vegan, vegetarian, no matter your desires, there's an option for your dietary needs, making this one of the most foodie-friendly cities I’ve visited in Europe.
+This entire city has a wide range of food options: gluten-free, vegan, vegetarian, no matter your desires, there's an option for your dietary needs, making this one of the most foodie-friendly cities I’ve visited in Europe.

 View from Warszawa Taras Widokowy in Old Town Warsaw Square Things to do in Warsaw